faith812/cancer-detection/README.md

 # cancer-detection
 Objective: Create a model to detect lung cancer

-Will use Data Science, Artificial Intelligence, and Machine Learning concepts
+Will use Data Science, Artificial Intelligence, and Machine Learning concepts for this project